greenelab/pdx_exomeseq/README.md

 sequenced (WES) to determine how the mutations from primary tissue and metastases propagate or evolve.
 The following repository outlines the analysis pipeline.

-This is a tumor-only analysis, there were no pooled or patient-matched normal samples available.
+This is a tumor-only analysis; there were no pooled or patient-matched normal samples available.
 The following flowchart summarizes the analysis pipeline.

 ![pdx wes flowchart](figures/pdx_wes_flowchart.png?raw=true)